bagaking/DMAppFrame/README.md

 ## 🛠️ Development

 This package is maintained with pnpm.
-Use the same checks locally that CI runs:
+Use the same pnpm checks locally that CI runs:

 ```bash
 pnpm install --frozen-lockfile